 - Cutting down on alcohol consumption

-- Increasing the intake of fresh fruits and veggies, high-fiber and whole-grain foods, low-fat dairy products
+- Increasing the intake of fresh fruits and veggies, high-fibre and whole-grain foods, low-fat dairy products

 - Keeping a check on body weight

-Doctors generally also recommend a ‘DASH – Dietary Approaches to Stop Hypertension’ diet for high blood pressure patients which adheres to the above lifestyle adjustments.
+Doctors generally also recommend a ‘DASH – Dietary Approaches to Stop Hypertension diet for high blood pressure patients who adhere to the above lifestyle adjustments.

 Also read: Home Remedies for High Blood Pressure

 Simple, good to implement practices that prevent low blood pressure which includes :

 - Increase the intake of water during hot, torrid weather conditions and especially when down with a viral infection.